Heat, Cold, Extreme Climate, and Biological Hazard Controls

 Documentation and escalation

-Document heat and cold plans, weather monitoring, rest and water provisions, acclimatization, training, observations, biological hazard assessments, cleanup methods, waste disposal, exposure incidents, and medical referrals.
-Escalate immediately for suspected heat stroke, hypothermia, frostbite, lightning exposure, uncontrolled sewage, extensive mold, unknown infectious materials, needle sticks, animal bites, or symptoms after biological exposure.
-The CHST should make sure the emergency plan is active, not just written.
+Document heat and cold plans, weather monitoring, water and rest provisions, acclimatization ramps, biological hazard assessments, cleanup methods, waste disposal, and medical referrals.
+Escalate immediately for suspected heat stroke, hypothermia, frostbite, lightning exposure, uncontrolled sewage, extensive mold, unknown infectious material, needle sticks, animal bites, or symptoms after biological exposure.
+The CHST makes sure the emergency plan is active, not merely written.

 Which biological hazard control is most appropriate for used needles discovered during demolition cleanup?